iamjackg/md2cf/README.md

 You can also optionally specify an **update message** to describe the change you just made by using the `--message` parameter.

-If you want to update a page by page ID, use the `--page_id` option.
+If you want to update a page by page ID, use the `--page-id` option.
 This allows you to update the page's title, or to update a page with a title that is hard to use as a parameter.